 “Well, if I only have a few years I might as well help my fellow myeloma patients.”

-If you are considering a clinical trial for multiple myeloma, there are pros and cons to learn.
+If you are considering a multiple myeloma clinical trial, there are pros and cons to understand.

 Skip ahead to today- 25 years or so.
 If I knew then what I know now… The two most common statements made about Clinical Trials in the United States today are: